Mathematical models for fake news: Introduction

-In a broad sense the concept of `fake news' has been around for centuries.
-In ancient China, for instance, the military strategist Kongming famously made use of state-sponsored disinformation to his advantage (Shou $\sim$290).
-During the Medieval period in Europe, the spreading of fake news often left violence and death in its wake (see, e.g., Soll 2016).
-Once technologies for mass printing had developed, fake news found a new kind of application in the form of sensationalist reporting to increase newspaper circulation.
+In a broad sense the concept of ``fake news" has been around for centuries.
+In ancient China, for instance, the military strategist Kongming famously made use of state-sponsored disinformation to his advantage (Shou c.
+290).
+During the Medieval period in Europe, the spreading of fake news often left violence and death in its wake (Soll 2016).
+Once the technologies for mass printing had developed, fake news found a new kind of application in the form of sensationalist reporting to increase newspaper circulation.
 The demand for reliable information sources, however, was high in the twentieth century, especially in the post-war period, which made the running of a newspaper based on honest reporting a viable business model.
 This quasi-stable configuration of mainstream journalism based predominantly on honest reporting has been thrown out of its apparent equilibrium in the twenty-first century by the rapid growth of social media usage.
-As Soll (2016) puts it, ``it wasn't until the rise of web-generated news that our era's journalistic norms were seriously challenged, and fake news became a powerful force again.''
+As Soll (2016) puts it, ``It wasn't until the rise of web-generated news that our era's journalistic norms were seriously challenged, and fake news became a powerful force again.''

 Advances in communication technology have their advantages and disadvantages.
-While it is undoubtedly true that the internet, for instance, has made it possible to access information that previously would have been difficult to acquire, it is also a matter of fact that the internet serves as a platform to propagate irrelevant information, or noise.
+While it is undoubtedly true that the internet, for instance, has made it possible to access information that previously would have been difficult to acquire, it is also a matter of fact that the internet serves as a platform for the propagation of irrelevant information, or ``noise''.
 As noise becomes more pervasive, it becomes increasingly difficult to access reliable information.
-Ultimately, as Wiener explained in his insightful book (Wiener 1954), one has to face the implications of the Second Law of Thermodynamics that asserts that over time, noise will dominate (or, equivalently, in physicists' terminology, entropy will increase).
-Just as in any physical system where entropy can be reduced by means of external inputs (such as energy or force), to combat the domination of noise, concerted efforts have to be made because noise will not disappear spontaneously.
+Ultimately, as Norbert Wiener explained in his insightful book \textit{The Human Use of Human Beings} (Wiener 1954), one has to face the implications of the Second Law of Thermodynamics, which asserts that over time, noise will dominate (or, equivalently, in physicists' terminology, entropy will increase).
+Just as in any physical system where entropy can be reduced by means of external inputs (such as energy or force), to combat the domination of noise, concerted efforts have to be made, because noise will not disappear spontaneously.
 This has important implications for policy makers.